jackperrotta/faqapp/README.md

 # Faqapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.
+This is my first Angular 5 near production quality app.

 ## Development server